How to Export Google Shopping Product-Level Data

 Updated September 2021

 I’ve been asked several times now by clients for a single report that consists of a list of all their Google Shopping products and their corresponding performance data such as number of clicks, sales transactions, revenue, cost-per-sale and ROAS etc.

-As of January 2021, the lowest level you can get to and still see product sales data is Campaigns > Ad Groups > Product Groups
+Still as of September 2021, the lowest level you can view sales conversion data for products across ALL CAMPAIGNS is: Shopping Campaigns > Product Groups

 Even if do go into an individual Campaign or Ad Group, the "DOWNLOAD" button is only available up to the Product Group level:

 If you then go to Product level you'll see the "DOWNLOAD" button disappears:

 You might think of creating this same table of data in a custom

 report, using “Product Title” and a range of performance metrics such as cost, impressions and clicks which YES you can download… but strangely there’s no option to add

 Instead of using "Product Title" you could use "Item ID" which will list out all your products and then it'll let you add all your conversion metrics, however, if your item ID's are all made up of random SKU numbers then it's not going to make any sense to anyone.

 I asked within the PPC community if they know of a way but they've all said my solution below is the closest to achieving a single list of individual products with corresponding sales conversion performance, so keep reading...